 ODIN'S SEAT CLEVELAND

-The area named Cleveland by the Angle's from what we now know as central Denmark, is I believe older than any other named area in England, the Angles visited the Cleveland coast long before Rome arrived in other parts of England, and ime certain the name was given on the earliest visits.
+The area named Cleveland by the Angle's who came from what we now know as central Denmark, is I believe older than any other named area in England, the Angles visited the Cleveland coast long before Rome arrived in other parts of England, and ime certain the name was given on the earliest visits.

 The Angles settled the area along with other parts of the north east of Britain, I believe the Cleveland area was used as home more than most, and the inlets of Whitby Staithes Skiningrove and the meandering delta of the river tees, would of attracted the Angles both for access and defence.
 The Angles were very well known traders and warriors both to British tribes and the Romans in Europe, and well respected.